|

 Please note that single points, points that only show up in one photo, are not allowed in the model, or an error is reported.

-The input Ground control point file can contain points which are not measured in model and they will be automatically discard by the program.
+The input Ground control point file can contain points which are not measured in photosl and they will be automatically discarded by the program.

 The function requires a filename to store the adjustment result.
-If file name extensions are omitted, the function will add default extensions to the files.
+If file name extension is omitted, the function will add default extension to the file.
 The default extension of the camera file is ".txt". if a path name is not include in the specified file name, the function will store the file in the current data path, set by command "set path".

 ***** Important Note: sd_xpyp and sd_gcp which are used as default value for SD if it is omitted in the input measuring file, must be set BEFORE reading data (loadobs, and loadgcp).